hyperledger-archives/grid-rfcs/text/0000-location.md

 This implementation does not account for transfer-of-ownership scenarios (mergers, acquisitions), and should be implemented as a supplemental RFC at a later time.

+This implementation does not account for the deactivation and reactivation of locations and should be implemented as a supplemental RFC at a later time (perhaps with an associated Status).
+For example: A 3rd party location may pop up in the food supply chain space.
+Or services at an airport may go dark due to inactivity (e.g. pandemic) and then reactivate when demand resurfaces or capabilities shift.
+Note: this RFC does account for the inactivation of a location.
+Once inactivated, the location cannot be activated for 48 months per the location lifecycle.

 # Rationale and alternatives